 Life Cover provides a lump sum payment in the event of your death or terminal illness.
 This payment is based on the amount of cover you've chosen; also known as your sum insured.
 Life Cover is available both inside and outside superannuation.

-- 75 for stepped premiums - · 60 for level premiums
+- 75 for variable age-stepped premiums - 60 for variable premiums

 • Plan anniversary after you turn 99

 - \$5,000,000 (at cover commencement) - \$5,000,000 (in total over the life of your plan)